top of page

 Synopsis

-As human activity increases around our coastline, seal habitats and natural breeding sites reduce.
+As human activity increases around our coastline, grey seal habitats and natural breeding sites reduce.
 Humans, as a species, must coexist in a balanced ecosystem to maintain healthy habitats for all species.
 This short film includes interviews, aerial and underwater footage with a conservation message to promote healthy relationships between human and non-human animals.

 Categories